kevinklein09/GameOn/README.md

  <h2 align='left'>SETUP YOUR ENVIRONMENT</h2>

 ---
+The current project is configured for use with MongoDB Cloud.
+You will need to update the DB server files (DB URI) for your specific configuration.

 In your .env file, add the following environment variables:
   - MONGODB_PASS= if using MongoDB Cloud, use your connection password here